 One of the main challenges in program evaluation is determining whether any effects found were caused by the program you're evaluating.
-In any given school, Second Step lessons are only one of many factors affecting students' attitudes and behaviors.
-The purpose of an experimental design is to increase your confidence that changes you find in students were caused by their exposure to Second Step programs.
+In any given school, Second Step is only one of many factors affecting students' attitudes and behaviors.
+The purpose of an experimental design is to increase your confidence that changes you find in students were caused by their exposure to Second Step.

 This is primarily accomplished through random assignment.
 Random assignment means you determine which students will be involved in the study (your study population), and each of those students has an equal chance of either being taught the program or not.
-Random assignment is a way to create two groups that are as similar as possible to each other.
-Using chance to assign members to each group helps ensure that the groups are equivalent at the beginning of the study.
+Random assignment is a powerful way to create two groups that are as likely as possible not to be significantly different.
 This goes a long way toward ruling out differences in outcomes due to initial differences in the students being studied.

-Random assignment for evaluating interventions like Second Step programs requires assigning entire schools to either implement the program or not (the ones that don't implement serve as non-intervention controls).
+For complicated technical reasons, random assignment for evaluating a program like Second Step requires assigning entire schools to either implement the program or not (the ones that don't implement serve as non-intervention controls).
 In addition, for statistical reasons, a large number of schools must be involved in the evaluation.
-Scientifically valid experimental design evaluations of Second Step programs commonly involve 30 to 60 or more schools.
-Experimental designs are the most rigorous type of study design, but they're generally out of scope for most schools and districts due to the number of schools that need to participate and the resources required to design such a study.
+Scientifically valid experimental design evaluations of Second Step commonly involve 30 to 60 or more schools.
+A study this large is typically not feasible for a school district, and since experimental design requires randomizing entire schools, this approach can't be done by an individual school.